sam0per/L.saxatilis-Mate-choice/README.md

 ## Intro
 Models of assortative mating typically assume that individuals mate with similar individuals with no difference in mating success.
 However, in natural populations where individuals mate assortatively, rare phenotypes undergo a mating disadvantage which can generate stabilising sexual selection [@kirkpatrickandnuismer2004].
-List of studies where different directions of sexual selection have been modelled [@servedio2016]
+List of studies where different directions of sexual selection have been modelled [@servedio2016].
+Sensory bias can be used as a case where sexual selection can take different selection and thus, either promote or impede complete reproductive isolation [@panhuis2001].

 ## Methods